Egypt's OCI says to get $605 million from Gavilon sale

 OCI said it bought its stake in Gavilon in July 2008 for $340 million.

-Gavilon would continue to market OCI fertiliser products in North America after the sale is continued, OCI said.
+Gavilon would continue to market OCI fertilizer products in North America after the sale is continued, OCI said.

-OCI's share price was steady at 1210 GMT, while the benchmark index .EGX30 had fallen 1.2 percent.
+OCI's share price was steady at 1210 GMT, while the benchmark index had fallen 1.2 percent.

 (Reporting by Patrick Werr; Editing by Jon Loades-Carter)